|

 They had the misfortune of being communists at the exact moment

 that the US declared war on communism.
+(Photo on left is the funeral of the victims of the Dekembrianna)

 The sense of hopelessness